Certora/fried-egg/README.md

 # State of the fried-egg project

 Any questions?
-Oliver's internship is over but is happy to answer questions (oflatt@gmail.com).
+Oliver's internship is over but he is happy to answer questions (oflatt@gmail.com).

 Fried egg is an egraph-based simplifier for TAC programs.
 It takes as input a program represented as a series of blocks with assignments to variables in them (see tests in `lin_inv.rs`).
 It outputs this same format, but tries to simplify each variable's right hand side value.

-It works by first inserting the program into the egraph, then running math axioms on the egraph, then extracting the program back out.
-In an egraph, intermediate variables are bad, so we try to avoid them by keeping a side table of which variables correspond to which eclasses in the egraph.
+Fried egg works by first inserting the program into the egraph, running math axioms on the egraph, then extracting the program back out.
+In an egraph, intermediate variables are bad (they make it hard to extract things back out), so we try to avoid them by keeping a side table of which variables correspond to eclasses in the egraph.

 Initially, each block uses completely independent variables.
 However, if we learn that a variable is the same for all parents of a block, then we can use it in the child block.
 See `full_program_2` in `lin_inv.rs` for an example.